7 Best Infrared Thermometers of 2026

 How We Selected These Infrared Thermometers

-We evaluated each thermometer on five criteria: FDA clearance status, stated accuracy against the standard of ±0.4°F, ease of use (particularly for nighttime infant monitoring), review volume and qualitative feedback from verified purchasers, and features relevant to real-world clinical use such as age-adjusted fever thresholds, memory recall, and silent/vibration modes.
-We excluded models without FDA clearance and models with insufficient Amazon review history to assess real-world reliability.
+We evaluated each thermometer on five criteria: FDA clearance status, stated accuracy, ease of use (particularly for nighttime infant monitoring), review volume and qualitative feedback from verified purchasers, and features relevant to real-world clinical use such as age-adjusted fever thresholds, memory recall, and silent/vibration modes.
+We included both non-contact forehead devices and the most accurate ear (tympanic) option, and we excluded models without FDA clearance, industrial temperature guns, and models with insufficient Amazon review history to assess real-world reliability.

 1. iHealth No-Touch Forehead Thermometer PT3 — Best Overall